Modding:Basics

 - Press Enter.
 The mod is available in the Starbound/mods/ folder as <modname>.pak.

-Step 5 - Publishing
+Step 5: Publishing

-Only one thing left to do - publish your mod!
-To do this, go to the official modding forums, select "add mod" in the upper right hand section, select the category of your mod, fill out the information form and hit save.
+Go to the official modding forums, select "add mod" in the upper right hand section, select the category of your mod, fill out the information form and hit save.
 It is that easy.
-The Steam version provides an utility to pack and upload mods to the Steam Workshop directly (and can also generate your _metadata file).

-External Links
+External links

 - Chucklefish Forums - Starbound Modding